-In cold climates, Snowdrops (Galanthus) are often the first flowers to bloom – and a welcome sight they are.
-Their tiny, drooping flowers and grass-like foliage give the plant the appearance of delicacy, but Snowdrops are hardy plants, often poking up and blooming despite the snow remaining on the ground.
+Snowdrops (Galanthus) are often the first flowers to bloom in cold climates.
+Their tiny, drooping flowers and grass-like foliage give the plant the appearance of delicacy.
+Still, Snowdrops are hardy plants, often poking up and blooming despite the snow remaining on the ground.

 Light: Full sun to partial shade.
-Heat will shorten their bloom period and will cause them to wilt and go into dormancy.
+The heat will shorten their bloom period and will cause them to wilt and go into dormancy.

 Hardiness Zone: USDA Hardiness Zones 3 – 8, depending on species.